wso2-attic/asgardeo-android-oidc-sdk/README.md

       - `./gradlew clean assembleRelease`
       - `./gradlew publishToMavenLocal `

-4. Now the library will be available in your local .m2 cache.
+4. Now the library will be available in your local `.m2` cache.

 ### Add a URI Scheme

-To redirect to the application from browser, it is necessary to add redirect scheme in the application.
+You need to add a redirect scheme in the application.
 You need to add the `appAuthRedirectScheme` in your app's `build.gradle` file.

 ```gradle
 android.defaultConfig.manifestPlaceholders = [